souzapablo/souzapablo.github.io/_tabs/about.md

 Beyond coding, I am passionate about `reading and gaming` — two activities that fuel my creativity and keep me inspired.
 Before entering the tech world, I pursued a degree in Portuguese Literature and conducted academic research in Literary Studies.

-I have a particular love for fantasy books, such as The Kingkiller Chronicle sroes, but I also enjoy the classics such as the intricate, thought-provoking prose of José Saramago, with his endless paragraphs.
+I have a particular love for fantasy books, such as The Kingkiller Chronicle series, but I also enjoy the classics such as the intricate, thought-provoking prose of José Saramago, with his endless paragraphs.

 Let’s not keep it too long.
 I hope you enjoy my content and feel free to keep in touch if you wish!